CESNET/metacentrum-user-docs/docs/support/faqs-content/os-dependent-endlines.md

     (BUSTER)user123@skirit:~$ dos2unix myscriph.sh

-To test for the type of endlines, use command `file`:
+To test for the type of endlines, use the command `file`:

     (BUSTER)user123@skirit:~$ file myscriph.sh
     myscript.sh: UTF-8 Unicode text, with CRLF line terminators

-If the `file` report `CRLF line terminators`, your script needs to be converted to run on Linux.
+If the `file` command reports `CRLF line terminators`, your script needs to be converted to run on Linux.